 Eligibility: All full-time Texas State faculty members, tenured or tenure-track, are eligible to apply.
 Individuals are eligible to apply for a maximum of $8000; two or more eligible faculty, for a maximum of $16,000.

-College Research Enhancement Committee (CREC, 2016-2017 academic year): Remember, your department/school College Research Enhancement Committee (CREC) representative can be your advocate for your REP proposal!
+College Research Enhancement Committee (CREC, 2020-2021): Remember, your department/school College Research Enhancement Committee (CREC) representative can be a great resource for your REP proposal!
 Talk to them about your proposal or even send them a draft and ask for comments and suggestions.
+This will help them be better able to answer questions about your proposal when the committee meets.

 The following project narrative template was developed for the College of Fine Arts and Communication rubric: